composize/composize/packages/excel/README.md

 ## Complete Example

-Here's a more complex example that demonstrates many features of the Excel DSL:
+Here's a more complex example that demonstrates many features of the `@composize/excel` DSL:

 ```ts
 const headers = ['Category', 'Q1', 'Q2', 'Q3'];